 The ‘Village’ is a strip of exciting restaurants and bars, loved by locals and tourists alike.
 It’s just two blocks up from the beach in Umhlanga, and just one block away from the afore-mentioned Oyster Box Hotel and close to the many hotels in Umhlanga Rocks, a haven for beach tourists.
 Roadside seating allows you to people-watch while enjoying your favourite cuisine and cocktails.
 It’s not just people you can watch.
 The air is often rent with the sound of souped-up sports cars slowly prowling the street and showing off their shiny finery.
 Choose from tender free-range steaks, fresh seafood, fine cuisine, trendy gastropub meals, gourmet burgers, Greek meze, tapas and divine bakery breakfasts.

 Phezulu Safari Park

 A 35-minute drive from central Durban will take you to the scenic and aptly named ‘Valley of 1000 Hills’ area.
 Here you can visit the Phezulu Safari Park that is nestled in amongst these many hills.
-Take a scenic game drive, accompanied by an experience guide in a covered 4 x 4 vehicle.
-On the way you will learn about the flora and fauna, and spot giraffe, wildebeest, zebra, impala, blesbok and many bird species.
-Afterwards you can meet Ramesis at the crocodile and snake park, the 90 year old Nile crocodile with his friends.
+Take a scenic game drive, accompanied by an experienced guide in a covered 4 x 4 vehicle.
+On the way, you will learn about the flora and fauna, and spot giraffe, wildebeest, zebra, impala, blesbok and many bird species.
+Afterwards, you can meet Rameses at the crocodile and snake park, the 90-year-old Nile crocodile with his friends.
 You can also have a hands-on meeting with Cleo, the 42kg Burmese python!
 Add in Zulu dancing and cultural experiences and even shield making classes for a fabulous safari experience in Durban.